qianxusheng/my-private-chatbot/README.md

 # My Private GPT Chatbot

-A private GPT chatbot application built with Next.js and Ollama.
+A private GPT-powered chatbot application developed using Next.js and Ollama, rapidly built with the assistance of Claude AI for code generation.

 ## Features